 The title of this blog comes from St. Augustine.
 I first read of it in an essay on Shakespeare by Jacques Barzun.
 The Latin phrase means “Take up and read!”
 Augustine said he heard a voice speaking these words, urging him to read the Bible.
 Barzun used it as the best piece of literary advice I’ve ever read.
 There is far too much over-preparation and close-mindedness about literature these days.
 I suffer from it too.
 However, I have been trying to get over it and just pick things up, read them and see what I think.
 If I have a higher goal here, it’s to encourage that kind of thinking.
 This is a blog dedicated to reviewing books but it will also try to promote other blogs and websites.
 It will, naturally, reflect my own passions and tastes.
 I love drama and poetry.
 My favorite genre, by far, is horror.
-I also enjoy reading history and historical fiction.
+I also enjoy reading history, historical fiction and science fiction.
 My heart seems to belong to an idea of the pre-Romantic era but often strays elsewhere.
 Victorian literature draws me but primarily in its less familiar manifestations.
 Sorry Charlotte Bronte and Charles Dickens, but I’m more interested in Marie Corelli and Arthur Machen.
 The heyday of American pulp magazines (for me the 1920s to the 1950s) is, in my opinion, an unsung golden age of short fiction.
 I’m heavily into opera, classical music, and classic American cinema (the very late 1920s to the very early 1960s) so books on those topics will appear somewhat frequently.
 At times, I also hope to communicate my love for the physical book.
-I will try to be eclectic in my choices for books to review but politics will be excluded.
+I will try to be eclectic in my choices for books to review but politics will be generally be avoided.
 For a deeper look at what I’m trying to do with this blog, see below for what I call my Credo.

 In 2001, English dramatist Edward Bond did an interview on BBC radio with arts administrator John Tusa.
 I don’t think I’ve ever come across anything that better explains my belief in literature than the first part of their discussion.
 The whole interview is worth reading but I’ve quoted the part that truly inspires me below.